Lindor: Easy decision to sign $341M, 10-year deal with Mets - WTMJ

 “Tatis is a great player,” Lindor said.
 “He got an outstanding contract, obviously, but deals are different.
 Deals are different.
 It was a different deal completely.
 I was just happy my agent called me and said, ‘341.’”

+Correa said he only briefly discussed a potential long-term deal with Houston, but was told the Astros “don’t believe in big contracts.”
+He expects to become a free agent next offseason.

+“We were not really close at all,” Correa said.
+“There were not really any negotiations.”

-Overall, only Mike Trout’s $426.5 million, 12-year deal with the Los Angeles Angels and Mookie Betts’ $365 million, 12-year contract with the Los Angeles Dodgers are worth more.
+Overall, only Mike Trout’s $426.5 million, 12-year deal with the Los Angeles Angels and Mookie Betts’ $365 million, 12-year contract with the Los Angeles Dodgers are worth more than Lindor’s pact.
 Betts’ deal includes $115 million in deferred payments through 2044.

-The Mets were set to start the season Thursday night in Washington, but that game was postponed due to at least one positive coronavirus test among Nationals players.
+The Mets were set to start the season Thursday night in Washington, but that game was postponed due to at least three positive coronavirus tests among Nationals players.
 New York manager Luis Rojas is hopeful the teams will instead start the season Saturday.

 Lindor hasn’t been to New York since the trade and won’t play his first home game at Citi Field until next Thursday, when the Mets host the Miami Marlins.
 He acknowledged the expectations that will come with the hefty contract and promised to make good on them, saying there were “341 million reasons for me to go out there and play the game the right way.”